norvig/paip-lisp/docs/chapter13.md

 Bertrand Meyer, in his book on the object-oriented language Eiffel (1988), lists five qualities that contribute to software quality:

 *   *Correctness*.
-Clearly, a correct program is of the upmost importance.
+Clearly, a correct program is of the utmost importance.

 *   *Robustness*.
 Programs should continue to function in a reasonable manner even for input that is beyond the original specifications.